 Car title loans are a way to borrow money using your vehicle’s equity as collateral for the loan.
 These are also known as Title Pawns, Auto Equity Loans, Online Title Loans, and Installment Loans.

 Title loans are frequently used for emergency or time sensitive financial needs; making instant online title loans something borrowers are interested in because of their ability to provide funds quickly.

 The fact is there is a trade-off with being able to borrow money, fast, without the need for good credit.
 This trade-off is often the total cost of the loan.

 Car Title Loan Cost Factors

 There are two key factors that effect the cost of a car title loan – fees and interest rates.
-Fees should be fairly straight forward.
+Fees should be fairly straight forward depending on the state.
+If you live in a state that permits high fees, make sure to look at the total moan cost, not just interest costs.

 We suggest finding a lender that does not charge many fees, and does not charge unreasonable fees.
 This leaves the interest rate as the main factor we’ll look into in this post.

 We have written quite a bit about title loan interest rates and fees, so for the purpose of this post we’ll focus on a few rates and take a look at how the different rates effect the total loan cost.
 With rising borrowing costs for everyone, including lenders, title loan costs are likely to increase as well.
 This makes it more important than ever to understand how interest works.

 So what is a typical title loan interest rate?
 The answer is, unfortunately, it depends.
 In certain states, the rate can be as low as 30% APR.
-On the other end of the spectrum in some states the rate can be 300% APR.
+On the other end of the spectrum in some states the rate can be as high as 300% APR.

 This is a huge range and can have massive implications on repayment costs.
 This is especially true for loans with monthly installments.
 Before we get into more details it is important to note that there are two type of title loan repayment terms: Single payment and monthly installment.